w3f/research/docs/polkadot/Token Economics.md

 There are several protocols that honest validators are involved in, and we incentivize their involvement by either rewarding them for successful participation or slashing them in case of lack of participation, whichever is easier to detect.
 From this point of view, we decide to reward validators (and their nominators) only for *validity checking* and for *block production*, because they are easy to detect.

 In the branch of validity checking, we reward:
-* each parachain validator for issuing a validity statement of the parachain block.
+* a parachain validator for each validity statement of the parachain block that it issues.

 In the branch of block production, we reward:
 * the block producer for producing a (non-uncle) block in the relay chain,